offbeatwp/documentation/basics__post_models.md

 The `get`, `take` and `all` methods return a Collection.
 OffbeatWP uses the [Laravel Collection](https://laravel.com/docs/5.7/collections) which gives you an awesome toolset.

 A collection is iterable, meaning that you can just loop over it in a foreach loop.
-This is really helpfull within your template.
-Just can just send the collection to your view and loop over it with twig like:
+This is really helpful within your template.
+Just can just send the collection to your view and loop over it with twig-like:

 ```twig
 {% for event in events %}